sordina/learning-llvm/resources/markdown/X-04a-ADTs.md

 But how does that help me?

 <div class="note">
-Note:

-If you wish to learn about why ADTs are "Algebraic", then have a look at
+If you wish to learn about why ADTs are "Algebraic", then have a look at:

 * [The Algebra of Algebraic Data Types, Part 1](http://chris-taylor.github.io/blog/2013/02/10/the-algebra-of-algebraic-data-types/)
 * [The Algebra of Algebraic Data Types, Part 2](http://chris-taylor.github.io/blog/2013/02/11/the-algebra-of-algebraic-data-types-part-ii/)
 * [The Algebra of Algebraic Data Types, Part 3](http://chris-taylor.github.io/blog/2013/02/13/the-algebra-of-algebraic-data-types-part-iii/)
 </div>

-Some examples of ADTs in Haskell:
+An example of an ADT in Haskell:

 ~~~{data-language=haskell data-filter=./resources/scripts/check.sh}
 data MyBool = MyTrue | MyFalse